ajaygangwar945/Pet-Adoption-Animal-Welfare/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---